dorinw/string-chaos/README.md

 # String Chaos

 This repository is used to upload code, data, and other supplementary material related to a series of papers on chaos in string theory and beyond.
+It is a work in progress.

 The papers are: